 Vitamin D deficiency is pretty common, actually.
 It’s estimated that vitamin D insufficiency affects almost 50% of the worldwide population.
 Moreover, about 1 billion people have vitamin D deficiency.

 The main reason of vitamin D deficiency is the minimum exposure to sunlight.
-The human body produces vitamin D when the skin is exposed to UVB radiation.
+The human body produces vitamin D when the skin is exposed to UV radiation.
+Moreover, eat foods with vitamin C and vitamin E to protect your face from photoaging!
+Certainly, you should prefer taking vitamin D supplements for healthy and elastic skin.

 Therefore, the first easy step for fighting depression is exercising outdoors!
 Even moderate exercise, such as walking 20 minutes outdoors can help.
 Furthermore, vitamin D can help you lose belly fat easily or even build muscle mass!